-Parking permits may be purchased from the Physical Plant office or the college/department office.
-The price of a parking permit is \$30 per semester.
+Parking permits may be picked up from the Safety/Security office.
+There is no charge for a parking permit.
 Parking permits are issued each academic year beginning with the fall semester.
 The permit may be used during the fall, spring, and summer terms.
+Parking permits must be displayed on the left side of the rear window of a vehicle.
 Tickets are issued for unidentified cars parked on campus.